Locations:

 • Fresh meats: Fresh beef, pork, poultry and fish are just … well, raw meat with minimal amounts of natural sodium.
 “The best options for meat are where there has been little to no extra processing,” says Zumpano.
 It’s best to opt for leaner cuts of meat, too.

 • Dairy: Yogurt and milk aren’t very high in sodium, says Zumpano.
-Cheese can be tricky, but there are varieties (Swiss, fresh mozzarella, brick and goat cheeses) that are naturally lower.
+Cheese can be tricky, but some varieties are naturally lower, like Swiss, fresh mozzarella, brick and goat cheeses.
 There are some reduced-sodium options, too.

 • Nuts and seeds: Look for unsalted nuts and seeds to keep these nutritional powerhouses in your diet.